 Bentley and his wife, Jennifer, live in Chicago.

 Gene Ubriaco Senior Advisor/Director of Hockey Operations

-Gene Ubriaco, who has been with the Wolves since the franchise’s inception in 1994, returns for his 20th season as the team’s director of hockey operations and eighth as senior advisor.
+Gene Ubriaco, who has been with the Wolves since the franchise’s inception in 1994, has served for 21 seasons as the team’s director of hockey operations and nine as senior advisor.

 “Ubie” began his coaching career at Lake Superior State University in 1972-73.
 Four years later, he led the Milwaukee Admirals to the Turner Cup playoffs to become the first International Hockey League coach to lead an expansion team into the postseason.